 How does cloud-based security work?

 The role of cloud-based security services is to ensure that your information is safe and secured.
-Vendors restrict unwarranted access by providing encryption which ensures the security of the data stored in the cloud and offer various access controls.
-They also offer data recovery and back-up option in case of any data loss.
+Vendors restrict unwarranted access by providing encryption which ensures the security of the data stored in the cloud and offers various access controls.
+They also offer data recovery and backup options in case of any data loss.

-To implement data protection, data traffic is directed to the security cloud first where it gets filtered before reaching the application system.
+To implement data protection, data traffic is directed to the security cloud first, where it’s filtered before reaching the application system.
 During the transfer process, cloud storage vendors tend to utilize the TLS protocol to protect your files from eavesdropping.
-It uses a cipher, authentication and key exchange to secure a connection.
+It uses a cipher, authentication, and key exchange to secure a connection.

-Once the data gets out of this secure channel, it gets decrypted.
-Therefore, when your data arrives at the provider’s server, it can be accessible to a hacker or a rogue employee.
+Once the data gets out of this secure channel, it will be decrypted.
+Therefore, when your data arrives at the provider’s server, it can be accessed by a hacker or a rogue employee.
 It might be that the provider then re-encrypts your data before storing it on its disks; this is called at-rest encryption.
-However, as the service provider holds the encryption keys to your files, it means that they, or anyone else who manages to get access to the keys, can decrypt your files.
+However, as the service provider holds the encryption keys to your files, they, or anyone else who manages to get access to the keys, can decrypt your files.

-There are many encryption algorithms these days in the market ranging from the old DES to newer AES.
+There are many encryption algorithms ranging from the old DES to the newer AES.
 These encryption methods utilize complex algorithms to protect and conceal data.
 Cloud-based vendors use these methods to manage the identity of data and limit access from an unrecognized application that tries to access these encrypted files.

 As you probably guessed, AES is the latest and most secure encryption algorithm.
-It provides several levels of security depending on the key length which can be from 128, 192 or 256 bits.
-As a matter of fact, 256-bit is the most secure in the market, but as far as we know, nobody has managed to crack it.
+It provides several levels of security depending on the key length, which can be from 128, 192, or 256 bits.
+As a matter of fact, 256-bit is the most secure in the market, and as far as we know, nobody has managed to crack it.

-While most cloud providers only use encryption at rest, it’s only client-side encryption which can guarantee the confidentiality of your files.
-In the case of client-side, or end-to-end encryption, encryption and decryption happens on the user’s device.
+While most cloud providers only use encryption at rest, it’s only client-side encryption that can guarantee the confidentiality of your files.
+In the case of client-side or end-to-end encryption, encryption and decryption happen on the user’s device.
 Files uploaded to the cloud never get decrypted on the provider’s servers as they do not hold the encryption keys.
 This means that even if rogue employees or hackers manage to get access to the provider’s servers, they won’t be able to decrypt your files.

 Zero-knowledge authentication prevents others from reading and viewing your data.
 As a matter of fact, using this type of authentication provides you with a key access password.
-It means that the provider does not store encryption keys and user passwords in unencrypted or unhashed form.
-Therefore, it ensures that no one, not even the developers of the provider, can access your content.
+It means that the provider does not store encryption keys or user passwords in unencrypted or unhashed form.
+Therefore, it ensures that no one, not even the provider, can access your content.

 Only a few cloud storage providers in the market, one of which is Tresorit, adopt zero-knowledge authentication methods as part of their security features.

-The two-factor authentication tool is an extra layer of security that prevents troublesome hackers from stealing your credentials.
+Two-factor authentication is an extra layer of security that prevents troublesome hackers from stealing your credentials.
 When you utilize two-factor authentication, the tool will make sure you enter a code after you log in with your password.

 There are several ways to get the code.
-You can either get it via email, phone call or SMS.
-This method complicates the hacking process as they need another verification method to actually get access to your account.
+You can get it via email, phone call, or SMS, use a local mobile app, or even a physical token.
+This method complicates the hacking process as they need another verification code to actually access your account.

 Most cloud storage vendors allow you to share your data with others by generating links to folders or files or by sending a collaboration invitation to others.
-With that being said, one of the main benefits of using cloud storage is that you get to share with others while restricting and controlling your shared content.
+With that being said, one of the main benefits of using cloud storage is the ability to share while restricting and controlling your shared content.

 A ransomware attack can cause serious harm to your business.
 It is a type of malware attack created by hackers to search for your sensitive data and encrypt them.
-If you want to get back your data files, you have to pay hackers a ransom to receive a decryption key from them.
-Hence, it is best to work with cloud storage vendors that offer ransomware protection services or perform well against it.
+Hackers will demand a ransom for the key to decrypt your files.
+Hence, it is best to work with cloud storage vendors that offer ransomware protection services or perform well against such attacks.

 Most cloud storage vendors offer versioning solutions to fight ransomware.
 However, the implementation of this solution is different according to each cloud storage vendor.
-For example, some offer unlimited versioning while most of the rest usually provide 15 or 30 days.
+For example, some offer unlimited versioning, while most usually provide 15 or 30 days.

 Lastly, here are some handy tips to keep in mind when it comes to securing your data in the cloud:

 - See to it that the cloud storage provider has convincing security policies in place.
-I can’t emphasize this enough, but you need to do your research by reading their security policies.
+We can’t emphasize this enough.
+You need to do your research by reading their security policies.

 - Stay up to date with useful security guidelines and best practices recommended by the Cloud Security Alliance.
 It is a not-for-profit organization on a mission to “promote the use of best practices for providing security assurance within Cloud Computing.”